 Children who are using 'Own Transport' will also have a card, this must be carried by the person picking up the child.
-If a different person is coming to pick up your child then they must have the card.
-Please pick them up at 12:10pm as the teachers are busy with the school bus before that.
+If a different person is coming to pick up your child, then they must have the card.
+Please pick them up at 12:30pm daily except on Friday at 11:30am.